Did Mohamed Jbali Leak ’90 Day Fiance’ Star Danielle Mullins’ Criminal Records?

-Mohamed Jbali might have exposed more of ex-wife’s, Danielle Mullins, shady past.
-The 90 Day Fiance ex-couple continue their fight against each other even after divorce, with Danielle still trying to deport Mohamed.
+Mohamed Jbali might have exposed more of his ex-wife Danielle Mullins’ shady past.
+The 90 Day Fiance ex-couple continue their fight each other even after divorce, with Danielle still trying to deport Mohamed.
 Did Mohamed go as far as releasing Danielle’s criminal records to get back to her?

 A Reddit user with a handle Mohamedjbali posted a list of Danielle’s criminal records, which are mostly theft and forgery.
 It has not been confirmed whether it was really Mohamed who exposed the list, but there is a possibility since Danielle has been working on deporting him, as reported by In Touch Weekly.